CMeeg/nextjs-aca/README.md

 #### Add Environment variables

-1. Find and edit the Environment that you created in GitHub earlier
+1. Find and edit the Environment that you created in GitHub repo earlier
 2. Add Environment variables
    * `AZURE_ENV_NAME=prod`
      * This doesn't need to match the GitHub Environment name and because it is used when generating Azure resource names it's a good idea to keep it short